MPDL/upverse/Documentation.md

 and save the Dataset.
 The Dataset can then be accessed by clicking on the reload icon in the UpVerse window.

 The files can now be uploaded to the repository (**Upload** icon).
 If, during the upload process, you change your mind about the files you want to upload, you can press the **Cancel** button at any time to prevent the files from being uploaded.
 All files are then immediately deleted and you are able to select and edit new files.

+If files are uploaded multiple times, they are not replaced.
+Instead, the suffix is used to count up.
+It starts with "-1".
+Special characters in the file name such as !?%&'§$() lead to errors.

 The files can then be found in your dataset in Edmond on your web browser.